LimJY03/SyntaxComparison/README.md

 We welcome professionals to contribute to this project so that we can support more programming languages.
 Feel free to *make a pull request* and add the programming language of preference to each section for every programming concepts.

+For more info on contributing to this project, please read [our contribution guidelines](https://github.com/LimJY03/SyntaxComparison/blob/main/CONTRIBUTIONS.md).

 More enquires can be made [here](mailto:limjunyi03@gmail.com).

 ---